 What is a Federal Indictment?
-Can a Defendant in a Government Contract Fraud Case Get an Indictment Overturned?
+Can a Defendant in a Government Contractor Fraud Case Get an Indictment Overturned?

 What is the Indictment Process?

 Federal grand juries are formed by the courts of each federal district.
-Once formed, and empaneled, the indictment process requires the jury to listen to evidence and testimony presented by the federal prosecutor.
-There is no judge sitting in the evidentiary process.
-Only the grand jurors, government’s attorney, and witnesses are present.
-It is common for the government’s attorney to present its investigation to the grand jury.
+Once formed and empaneled, the indictment process requires the jury to listen to evidence and testimony presented by the federal prosecutor.
+There is no judge sitting in the evidentiary process for a government contractor fraud case.
+Only the grand jurors, the government’s attorney, and witnesses are present.
+It is common for the government’s attorney to present its investigation to a grand jury.
 However, the jury can also conduct its own investigation.
+See information about three defenses for criminal liability for government contractors.

 Pre-indictment includes everything up to the empaneling of the grand jury.
 After the government investigators provide evidence to the US attorney to suggest that a crime has been committed, the collection of evidence must now be presented to demonstrate to the jury that there is probable cause to go to trial.